 The resulting stripped-down machine has the potential to be more efficient, but often falls short due to the fact that the ECU isn’t able to adapt to the new, unrestricted system.
 There’s also an important disclaimer that aftermarket part manufacturers must remind the public about: tampering with a bike’s emissions system may render it illegal for road use (again, in certain countries).
 It’s also worth mentioning that if one were to tamper with a motorcycle that is under warranty in this manner, that the manufacturer may well claim that the warranty is now void.
 As with all modifications, proceed at your own risk and seek the advice of reputable experts when in doubt.

 Furthermore, tuning of the ECU has historically been a challenge -particularly on Ducati motorcycles.
-Historically, Ducati ECUs have featured a “closed loop” system whereby conventional tuning cannot modify the low RPM range, often requiring custom programming (“re-mapping” of the ECU) and time on a dynamometer (or “dyno”) to tune across the full range.
+Ducati ECUs typically feature a “closed loop” system whereby conventional tuning cannot modify the low RPM range, often requiring custom programming (“re-mapping” of the ECU) and time on a dynamometer (or “dyno”) to tune across the full range.
 Although these solutions can be effective, they are often costly or out of reach for some, but more importantly, use fixed parameters based on the state of the bike at the time it was programmed.
 If one were to get a custom “tune” done for their bike, then change their exhaust system, air filter or even ride at a different altitude, the static custom tune may not be able to adapt, thereby requiring the process to be repeated.
 This is one of the key selling points of Rapid Bike’s “Evo” module: a system that adjusts and optimizes parameters in real time, as you ride.

 Rapid Bike Evo: What’s In The Box and How It Works